Urinary Tract Infection (UTI) in Pregnancy – Causes, Symptoms & Treatment

 How Is UTI Diagnosed in Pregnancy?

-UTI is diagnosed with a urine culture.
+UTI is diagnosed with a urine culture (5).
 The urine is analysed for the presence of bacteria, and you will be given pregnancy-safe antibiotics if you have an infection.
 Sometimes, the infection can last more days if its severe or has resistance bacteria, but the antibiotics won’t be given for more than 10 days.

 How to Treat Bladder Infection During Pregnancy

 If you have a bladder infection during pregnancy, you will be provided with antibiotics to relieve the symptoms.
 It is important that you complete the course of antibiotics even though your pain is alleviated in a few days.
+Bladder infection and pregnancy are closely linked, as hormonal changes and the growing uterus can increase the risk of UTIs, making timely diagnosis and treatment essential to protect both the mother and the baby.

 Are There Any Natural Remedies for UTI?